Aker BP books low-emission vessels from Solstad and Møkster

 Aker BP extended the contract for the pair in July 2017 for five months firm, with options, starting from 1 August 2017, while in January 2018, the company extended charter deals for a term of three months, and in July 2018, Møkster won another three-month extension for these vessels.

-Earlier on Wednesday, Aker BP also awarded a three-year contract to Eidesvik Offshore for its Viking Lady PSV, which is scheduled to start in January 2022.
+Earlier on Wednesday, Aker BP also awarded a three-year contract to Eidesvik Offshore for its Viking Lady PSV, scheduled to start in January 2022.